werf/werf/docs/pages/index.md

                 <div class="features__list-item-icon features__list-item-icon_easy"></div>
                 <div class="features__list-item-title">Easy to use</div>
                 <div class="features__list-item-text">
                     werf just works out of the box with a minimal configuration.
-You don't even need to be a DevOps/SRE engineer to use werf. <a href="{{ site.baseurl }}/documentation/guides.html"><b>Many guides</b></a> are provided to quickly deploy your app into Kubernetes, either for local development or production.
+You don't even need to be a DevOps/SRE engineer to use werf. <a href="{{ site.baseurl }}/documentation/guides.html"><b>Many guides</b></a> are provided to quickly deploy your app into Kubernetes.
                 </div>
             </li>
             <li class="features__list-item">